This article illustrates seven cases of fetal alcohol syndrome (FAS).

 December 10, 2020

-The objective of this study published in 2021 was to characterise early motor function in children later diagnosed with neurodevelopmental disorders relative to typically developing children or normative data.
+The objective of this study was to characterise early motor function in children later diagnosed with neurodevelopmental disorders relative to typically developing children or normative data.

 February 1, 2021

-Aboriginal leaders invited us to examine the frequency and reasons for emergency department presentations by children in remote Western Australia, where Prenatal Alcohol Exposure is common.
-Published in 2021
+Aboriginal leaders invited us to examine the frequency and reasons for emergency department presentations by children in remote Western Australia, where PAE is common.

-The aim of this study published in 2021 was to explore associations between lifestyle/psychological factors and long-term pregnancy intentions in women who go on to become pregnant.
+The aim of this study was to explore associations between lifestyle/psychological factors and long-term pregnancy intentions in women who go on to become pregnant.
 Data from the cohort born 1973-1978 from the Australian Longitudinal Study of Women’s Health were utilised.
-Women were included if they had a new pregnancy occurring between Waves 3 and 5, resulting in 2203 women for analysis.

 February 12, 2021